HoiyeungNg/AIoT_Caring/README.md

 # Instructions for deploying and running:

 ## For Moto 360:
-open developer mode
+Open developer mode\n
-choose debug with wifi
+Choose debug with wifi\n
-adb connect the ip like "192.168.43.20" on laptop/ or use the virtual emulator change network permission in res/xml/network_security_config for laptop local server ip like "192.168.43.156" change the url in "HeartRateActivity" like "http://192.168.43.156:8000/mycare/heart_rate" choose the watch and run the "wear" in android studio "MyThirdAPP" will be installed choose "demo heart rate sensor" in the app
+adb connect the ip like "192.168.43.20" on laptop/ or use the virtual emulator Change network permission in res/xml/network_security_config for laptop local server ip like "192.168.43.156" Change the url in "HeartRateActivity" like "http://192.168.43.156:8000/mycare/heart_rate" Choose the watch and run the "wear" in android studio "MyThirdAPP" will be installed
+Choose "demo heart rate sensor" in the app

 ## For microbit:
-change the base url in rhub.py like 'http://192.168.43.156:8000/' link one microbit to laptop change the serial port listening on the laptop and run rhub.py
+Change the base url in rhub.py like 'http://192.168.43.156:8000/' Link one microbit to laptop
+Change the serial port listening on the laptop and run rhub.py

 ## For backend: